zczcwh/PoseFormer/README.md

 # 3D Human Pose Estimation with Spatial and Temporal Transformers
 This repo is the official implementation for [3D Human Pose Estimation with Spatial and Temporal Transformers](https://arxiv.org/pdf/2103.10455.pdf).
+The paper is accepted in [ICCV 2021](http://iccv2021.thecvf.com/home).

 [Video Demonstration](https://youtu.be/z8HWOdXjGR8)